drewsef-916/Note/README.md

+Note is an organization app similar to the stickies app.
+It allows users to generate, edit, and delete short post-it style notes, as well as tag notes with different categories.
+This app was built using React.js

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>